CognitiveJ/wssimulator/README.md

  [![Circle CI](https://circleci.com/gh/CognitiveJ/wssimulator.png?style=badge)](https://circleci.com/gh/CognitiveJ/wssimulator)

-WSSimulator is a pure Java library that easily allows for you to validate and simulate web service calls and responses.
-Ideal for when don’t want, or can’t hit real web services.
+WSSimulator is an open source library that easily allows for you to simulate external web service calls and responses.
+Useful for when can not interact with external web services but need to still test the interactions.

  **When would you use WSSimulator?**